 By Howie Knoff, Ph.D., President of Project ACHIEVE Educational Solutions

-The 65th anniversary of the landmark Brown v.
-Board of Education case was celebrated on May 17, 2019.
+In 2024, we’ll reach the 70th anniversary of the landmark Brown v.
+Board of Education case.
 As we all know, this unanimous Supreme Court decision determined that state laws that established racially segregated public schools were unconstitutional, even if the segregated schools were otherwise equal in quality.
 More specifically, the Court decided that “separate educational facilities are inherently unequal” and, thus, that they violated the Equal Protection Clause of the U.S. Constitution’s 14th Amendment.

 Critically, the Supreme Court decision did not specify how states were to eliminate racial segregation in schools, and it ordered states to desegregate “with all deliberate speed.”
 Thus, while Brown was a landmark civil rights decision, many districts and schools have “waxed and waned” from segregation to integration to re-segregation during the following 65 years.